AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 - Use builtin LED to show if face is detected and also to provide addtional light for better detection.

 ## Preparations
-The solution is using https://www.virtualsmarthome.xyz/ "URL Routine Trigger" solution to trigger Alexa routines.
+The solution is using https://www.virtualsmarthome.xyz/ "URL Routine Trigger" service to trigger Alexa routines.

-You have to register for this service with the Amazon account and also enable the Virtualsmarthome skill in Alexa.
+You have to register for this free service with the Amazon account and also enable the Virtualsmarthome skill in Alexa.
 For each person to be recognised, create a "Trigger name" and URL.

 The different URLs are then requested from ESP32 via https after a defined face has been recognised.
-A virtual "Door Bell" can be used in Alexa to trigger routines for each face/URL.
+A virtual SmartHome "Door Bell" can be used in Alexa to trigger routines for each face/URL.

-## Changes in the code
+## Changes in the Code
 You have to set the WLAN access details in the [code](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/820072e45e19db61a0750780037e1fea23065cbc/AlexaFaceDetectionESP32Cam/AlexaFaceDetectionESP32Cam.ino#L35):
 ```
 const char* ssid = "ssid";